hbux/ElancoRebatesProject/README.md

 * **ElancoUI.Tests:** Holds the unit testing of the ElancoUI classes.
 * **ElancoLibrary:** Holds the business logic of the application.
 Acts as a layer between the UI and Data Access.
 * **ElancoLibrary.Tests:** Holds the unit testing and mocking of the ElancoLibrary classes.
-* **ElancoLibrary.Functions:** Holds the Azure Functions used throughout the project.
 * **ElancoData:** Holds the tables, stored procedures and data publisher for the products/offers.
 * **Documentation:** Holds the example receipts, products logos, UML diagrams and user interface mockups.